An Cumann Gaelach, QUB

-An Cumann Gaelach is the Irish Language Society (Cumann Gaelach) at Queen's University Belfast (Ollscoil na Banríona).
+An Cumann Gaelach is the Irish Language Society (Cumann Gaelach) at The Queen's University of Belfast (Ollscoil na Banríona).
 Established in 1906, it is the third oldest society still in existence at the University, after the BMSA and Christian Union.
-The first meeting of the society was held on 30 January 1906, with William Mac Arthur being elected the first president.
+The first meeting of the society was held on 30 January 1906, with a medical student, William MacArthur (who later became Lieutenant-General Sir William MacArthur; 1884-1964), being elected the first president.
 The society is part funded by the University, through the QUB Students' Union.

 History

 Early years

 The Irish Language Society, An Cumann Gaelach, was founded on 30 January 1906 and was the first language society at the University.
 The society predates the University itself, which founded in 1908 (previously it had been one of three Queen's Colleges established in 1848).

 The establishment of An Cumann Gaelach was part of a movement that had been taking place across Ireland and the Irish communities abroad from the second half of the nineteenth century, which aimed to celebrate traditional Gaelic culture and sport.
-This period saw the establishment of Conradh na Gaeilge (known as the Gaelic League in English) in 1893 and the Gaelic Athletic Association in 1884.
-Like most of these groups at the time, An Cumann Gaelach was founded by Protestants, indeed only 25 Catholics attended the University out of a total student population in the region of 400.
+This period saw the establishment of Conradh na Gaeilge (known as the Gaelic League in English) in 1893 and the Gaelic Athletic Association (GAA) in 1884.
+Like most of these groups at the time, An Cumann Gaelach was founded by Protestants; indeed, only 25 Catholics attended the University out of a total student population in the region of 400.

 First president

-William Porter MacArthur (1884–1964) was the first president of the society, having learned Irish in Cloch Cheannfhaolaidh in west Donegal.
-MacArthur studied medicine at Queens and went on to serve in the British army.
+William Porter MacArthur (1884–1964) was the first president of the society, having learned Irish in Cloch Cheannfhaolaidh (Cloughaneely) in the north-west of County Donegal in the north-west of Ulster.
+MacArthur studied medicine at Queen's and went on to serve in the British Army.
 He later published a "landmark" paper on cysticercosis, wrote on topics such as the Great Famine, and contributed medical entries to Encyclopædia Britannica.
-MacArthur retired in 1941 as a Lieutenant General.
+Sir William MacArthur, as he had become, retired in 1941 as a Lieutenant-General.